LOyeVE/GoLangCanvas-Learning/01_install/installation_suggestion.md

 ```
 $ shasum -a go1.11.linux-amd64.tar.gz
 ```
-**Important:**To show that the contents of the downloaded archive file are the exact copy provided on the GoLang website,the **256-bit** hash value generatede from the command above as seen in the output should be the same as that provided along with the download link.
+**Important:**To show that the contents of the downloaded archive file are the exact copy provided on the GoLang website,the **256-bit** hash value generatede from the command above as seen in the output should be the same as that provided along with the download link.\n

-if that is the case,proceed to the next step,otherwise download a new tarboll and run the check again.
+if that is the case,proceed to the next step,otherwise download a new tarboll and run the check again.\n

 3.Then extract the tar archive files into /usr/local directory using the command below:
 ```
 $ sudo tar -C /usr/local -xvzf go1.11.linux-amd64.tar.gz
 ```

-##Configuring GoLang Environment in Linux
+##Configuring GoLang Environment in Linux\n
 4.First,setup your Go workspace by creating a directory `~/go_workspace` which is the root of your workspace.The workspace is made of three directories namely:
 -`bin` which will contain Go executable binaries.
 -`src` which will store your source files.